 Software-defined networking has the potential to revolutionize legacy data centers by providing a flexible way to control the network so it can function more like the virtualized versions of compute and storage today.

-As detailed above, Software Defined Networking offers several benefits for businesses trying to move into a virtual environment.
-There are a multitude of use cases that SDN offers for different organizations, including carrier and service providers, cloud and data centers, as well as enterprise campuses.
+As detailed above, Software-Defined Networking offers several benefits for businesses trying to move into a virtual environment.
+There is a multitude of use cases for different organizations, including carrier and service providers, cloud computing and data centers, as well as enterprise campuses.

-For carrier and service providers, Software-Defined Networking offers bandwidth on demand, which gives controls on carrier links to request additional bandwidth when necessary, as well as WAN optimization and bandwidth calendaring.
-For cloud and data centers, network virtualization for multi-tenants is an important use case as it offers better utilization of resources and faster turnaround times for creating a segregated network.
+For carrier and service providers, Software-Defined Networking offers bandwidth-on-demand, which gives controls on carrier links to request additional bandwidth when necessary, as well as WAN optimization and bandwidth calendaring.
+For cloud computing and data centers, network virtualization for multi-tenants is an important use case as it offers better utilization of resources and faster turnaround times for creating a segregated network.
 Enterprise campuses experience network access control and network monitoring when using Software-Defined Networking policies.